alexacarlson/DeepDesign2019/paperspace_tutorials/Paperspace_usingExpBuilder.md

 First, `pix2pixHD` is a generative adversarial neural network that transforms one dataset of high resolution images, which we refer to as data domain A, into the style of a different high resolution dataset, which we refer to as data domain B. We use the term domain to desrcibe a dataset because a limited amount of visual information is captured in each dataset, and can vary greatly between datasets.
 Thus, in a sense, each dataset is it's own little world, or domain!
 The easiest way to understand this is by thinking of a dataset of purely daytime images compared to a dataset of purely night time images.
 While both datasets may capture similar structures (buildings, roads cars, people etc), the overall appearance/style is drastically different.
 The `pix2pixHD` was originally developed to transform semantically segmented maps into corresponding images, but it can be trained to transfer any one dataset into the style of a different dataset.

 #### Training pix2pixHD
 For training pix2pixHD, you will need to upload your input data domain A to `/storage/train_A`, and your output data domain B to `/storage/train_B`.
+Note the pix2pixHD requires that the images in domain A are paired with images in domain B; this means that the spatial structure for a pair of images should be similar.
+For example, domain A could be semantic segmentation maps  and domain B would be the corresponding RGB images, and a pair of images would be the semantic segmentation map of a specific scene and the corresponding RGB image.
+The filenames will need to be the same for image pairs.
+For example, an image pair would be  `/storage/train_A/0001.png` and `/storage/train_B/0001.png`.
+For more information please visit the pix2pix github repository, which includes instructions for training and testing.

 pix2pixHD Docker container: